-6.34 We are considering the option of higher track access charges for some freight traffic, notably freight serving the electricity supply industry (ESI) with coal, this is the high end of our range.
+6.35 As part of our PR13 work, we are considering the option of higher track access charges for some freight traffic, notably freight serving the electricity supply industry (ESI) with coal.
+Our high range reflects the increase in track access charge income to reflect this.